kbseah/learn-teochew/index.md

 --------------

 This website makes use of extended CJK characters and other special characters that may not be supported by the default fonts on many computers.
-Nonetheless, it is still possible to view most of the content without them.
 Unsupported characters should appear as a question mark � or empty boxes on most systems.

 If you cannot see the following Chinese characters –